cburgmer/rasterizeHTML.js/README.md

 html2canvas
 ===========

-Renders HTML into the Browser's canvas.
+Renders HTML into the browser's canvas.

 How it works
 ------------